-- ★ With n = 10, this number is 59000 instead of 176 billion! - Space complexity is O(2n) - To find best left-deep join tree for a set of n relations: - ★ Consider n alternatives with one relation as right-hand side input and the other relations as left-hand side input. - ★ Using (recursively computed and stored) least-cost join order for each alternative on left-hand-side, choose the cheapest of the n alternatives. - If only left-deep trees are considered, time complexity of finding best join order is $O(n 2^n)$ - ★ Space complexity remains at O(2n) - Cost-based optimization is expensive, but worthwhile for que on large datasets (typical queries have small n, generally <
+- With dynamic programming time complexity of optimization with bushy trees is O(3n). - ★ With n = 10, this number is 59000 instead of 176 billion! - Space complexity is O(2n) - To find best left-deep join tree for a set of n relations: Consider n alternatives with one relation as right-hand side input and the other relations as left-hand side input. - Using (recursively computed and stored) least-cost join order for each alternative on left-hand-side, choose the cheapest of the n alternatives. - If only left-deep trees are considered, time complexity of finding best join order is O(n 2n) - Space complexity remains at $O(2^n)$ - Cost-based optimization is expensive, but worthwhile for que on large datasets (typical queries have small n, generally <